0xProject/0x-monorepo/packages/website/md/docs/json_schemas/usage.md

-The following example shows you how to validate an 0x order using the `@0xproject/json-schemas` package.
+The following example shows you how to validate a 0x order using the `@0xproject/json-schemas` package.

 ```javascript
 import {SchemaValidator, ValidatorResult, schemas} from '@0xproject/json-schemas';